jdswinbank/edit-parmdb/README.rst

 The code will loop over all stations in instrument database.
 For each polarization on each station, a pair of plots are displayed: in the upper panel, the blue dots so the measured amplitudes.
-The median is a red line, while the RMS is indicated by dashed green lines.
-Points which diverge from the median by more than the threshold (by default 3; set this with the ``--sigma`` option) are marked with a cross.
+The median is a red line, while the RMS is indicated by dashed yellow lines and the specified clipping threshold by dashed green lines.
+Points which diverge from the median by more than the threshold (by default 3 times the standard deviation; set this with the ``--sigma`` option) are marked with a cross.
 In the lower, those points have been set equal to the median.
 In order to write the corrected amplitudes to the instrument database, hit 'w'.
 In order to quit, 'q'.
 In order to move to the next plot, close the plot window.

 It is possible to limit the stations which will be processed using the ``--station`` argument.
 This argument may be applied more than once: